Moldova, Cobani October 2018

 The elderly couple lives in just one room.
 The rectangular structure of concrete blocks measures eight by four meters.
 It is all they have at their disposal.
-There are a bed and a simple wood fired stove, a bucket for water and another one used as a toilet.
+There is a bed and a simple wood-fired stove, a bucket for water and another one used as a toilet.
 The room is dark and damp; there is a faint smell of urine.
 Vasile is blind and spends his day mostly here, on the bed.

 When we enter I am embraced and kissed by his wife Tecla.
 It is such a joy for them to have a visitor.
 This short visit lightens up their day.
 Victor puts the food from his boxes onto plates.
 Today it is cooked buckwheat with beetroot salad and meatballs.
 The food is packed insulated so it is warm when it reaches the destination.
 There is a kind exchange of words in Moldovan and some laughter.